 Marion Trail Etiquette:

-- By City Ordinance pets MUST be on a leash and owners are required to picked up after them if they make a mess
+- By City Ordinance pets MUST be on a leash and owners are required to pick up after them

 - Keep the trail clean and tidy